wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/merge-sort.md

 <TutorialAuthors names="@Sreetama2001"/>

-## Overview
+# Overview

-Merge Sort works by recursively breaking down an array into multiple subarrays  and then after comparing each of the sub arrays it arranges them into ascending or desending merges them into a single sorted array .
-Here I will illustrate `merge sort` along with explaining problems of `Leetcode` in following Languages.
+Merge Sort works by recursively breaking down an array into multiple subarrays  and then after comparing each of the sub arrays it arranges them into ascending or desending order by value and merges them into a single sorted array .
+Here I will illustrate `merge sort`  `Leetcode` problems in following Languages.

 - Python
 - C++
 - Java

-Let me brief few concepts on merge sort so that we can solve problems on `Leetcode` easily .
+## Few concepts on merge sort

 ---
-### Suppose we have an array of integers ,
+Suppose we have an array of integers ,

 `6 5 3 1 8 7 2 4`

-(In `python` it is  called `list` and in `C++` it can be called either `array or vector` and in `Java` it is cslled `ArrayList`)
+Note : In `python` it is  called `list` and in `C++` it can be called either `array or vector` and in `Java` it is called a `ArrayList` .

 Then we can clearly see that merge sort is performed like this way.